jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Yes.
 You can perform the following operations to complete the reply with the attachment:

-1) At the time of replying an email with attachment, you may click **Reply** drop-down list at the top of the reading page to select “Reply with Attachment”.
+1) At the time of replying an email with attachment, you may click **Reply** drop-down list at the top of the reading page to select "Reply with Attachment".
 If you need to reply to everyone, please select **Reply All with Attachment** after clicking **Reply All**.

 2) Reply a session with attachment, please open the session email that is required to be replied. click **Email Actions** at the top right of this email to select **Reply with Attachment**.
-If you need to reply to everyone, please select “Reply All with Attachment”.
+If you need to reply to everyone, please select "Reply All with Attachment".

 1.10.23           How to use the attachment drag-and-drop functionality?

-Click the drop-down arrow near the “Add Attachment” to open the attachment add-on area, as long as you drag and drop the attachment that is required to be added into this area, and then adding attachment can be implemented.
+Click the drop-down arrow near the "Add Attachment" to open the attachment add-on area, as long as you drag and drop the attachment that is required to be added into this area, and then adding attachment can be implemented.
 In addition, you can also drag and drop the attachment into the writing window, and the system will open the attachment add-on area automatically.
 The browsers that the attachment drag-and-drop functionality supports are IE9, Chrome and Firefox.

 1.11.
 Receiving